antrea-io/antrea/docs/feature-gates.md

 This feature leverages OVS meters to do the actual rate-limiting, therefore this feature requires OVS meters to be supported in the datapath.

+### EgressSeparateSubnet

+`EgressSeparateSubnet` allows users to allocate Egress IPs from a different subnet from the default Node subnet.
+Refer to this [document](egress.md#subnetinfo) for more information.